ptsteadman/notebook/stories/summer-of-entropy.md

 One of the other men at the table raised an eyebrow.

-"I mean, all sex is inherently kind of gross," said Chris.
+"I mean, all sex is inherently kind of gross," said Chris, and was silent.

-After a few more minutes of this, Chris scooted away from Elkie to talk to a European guy he often saw at this meetup, a talented .NET developer named Stephan who had convinced Chris to experiment with Mono.
-Out of the corner of his eye, Chris saw that Elkie was now talking to a guy wearing a summer suit.
+After a few more minutes of listening, Chris scooted away from Elkie to talk to Stephan, a talented .NET developer who had once convinced Chris to experiment with Mono.
+Out of the corner of his eye, Chris watched Elkie talk to a new guy wearing a summer suit.
 She was flirting with him, too.
 Probably making more of an effort, Chris could tell.

 If she knew where I worked, thought Chris.
-He stewed for a while, realizing that he was dangerously fatigued.
+He stewed for a while, realizing that he was fatigued.
 It would be dark outside soon.
-He had forced himself to go to the meetup, because of guys like Stephan.

 Elkie was talking about her app again, and the guy was eating it up.
+The guy invited Elkie out onto the veranda.

 *Stupid*, he thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
-He walked out of the bar without giving Elkie another glance.
+He walked home without giving Elkie another glance.

 <hr>

 Chris worked at Facebook.
-He didn't want the summer to end, he didn't want the interns to go back to school.
-Chris would stay at Facebook, indefinitely, beginning the journey of adulthood.
+He didn't want the summer to end; he didn't want the interns to go back to school, leaving Chris at Facebook, where he'd stay indefinitely, beginning the journey of adulthood.

-He was arriving at the office later and later, spending the early afternoon reading his newsfeed until he couldn't stand it anymore.
-Chris knew that he was still doing a good job but he was angry and at all the little bits of content that were stealing his time, his summer.
-It seemed like a zero sum game.
+He was arriving at the office later and later each day, spending the early afternoon reading his newsfeed until he couldn't stand it anymore.
+He was angry at all of the little bits of content that were stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
-The article had a picture of Elkie, one of his coworkers had shared it.
+One of his coworkers had shared the article, saying something about the culture of tech.
+There was a picture of Elkie.

 Chris was confused for a moment: Elkie had added him on Facebook.
-Development build quirk?
-He opened the article in a new tab as he found Elkie's profile.
+Was there an issue with the development build?
+He opened the article in a new tab, and searched for Elkie's profile.
 He switched back to the article, skin crawling.

-She was dead, she had jumped off the roof of a corporate party.
+Elkie was dead, she had jumped off the roof of a building in midtown during a corporate party.
 Suicide.
 Fuck.

 Chris almost sent the article to one of his friends, but decided against it.
 Triggering.

 Elkie hadn't seemed that fucked up, thought Chris.
+The conversation about the
-Talking about psych drugs was a pretty typical ice breaker, kind of like talking about astrological signs or Myers-Briggs personality types.
-The only really fucked up thing was the thing about the Nazis.
+anti-depressants: that was a pretty typical ice breaker, a symbolic game like talking about astrological signs or personality types.

+The Nazi thing was pretty fucked up though, thought Chris.
+Finish the job.
 That was chilling.

-Chris felt like a loser half the time, and he was making $120,000 a year.

-Researching Elkie.
+Chris noticed that he was sweating: the office was normally frigid, but sometimes the AC system couldn't keep up with the onset of heat in the early afternoon.
+He terminated his session and went to the microkitchen to get a smoothie.

+He read more about Elkie: it was unclear if she had been 'connected' with the rooftop event.
+She had asked a server to point out the eastern ledge of the roof, and had sprinted and jumped over the shrubbery.
+She had been wearing a dress and shoes.

+Chris looked at her facebook profile: people were posting on her wall, praying it was a mistake, asking for the contact information of her family.

+Chris went back to his computer, telling himself that it was important to not use this event as an excuse to have an inefficient bender, or an existential crisis, rather.
+But he was going to look into things.

+He ssh'd into the virtual machine that he had used the previous summer as an intern.
+He'd worked on facebook messenger search infrastructure, and during the course of his work had realized that he could use the message search index to reconstruct the message history of any facebook user.
+He was pretty sure it didn't leave any auditable log, but if it did, getting fired from facebook would probably work out well for Chris.

+He ran the script to hydrate Elkie's message index, and opened it in a vim buffer.
+The raw JSON was a pain to read, and Chris paged through a list of people who had messaged Elkie this morning, after the story had dropped.

 <hr>